PRIDE-R/project-tagger/README.md

 6 April 2015
 # Introduction and Goals

+The [PRIDE Archive](http://www.ebi.ac.uk/pride/archive) uses a system of tags to classify datasets.
+So far these tags are manually assigned by curators.
+So far the PRIDE teach considers the following tags:

+- Biological
+- Biomedical
+- Cardiovascular
+- Chromosome-centric Human Proteome Project (C-HPP)
+- Human Proteome Project
+- Metaproteomics
+- PRIME-XS Project
+- Technical

+In the present analysis, by trying to build a model that predict tags, we want to find out what are behind those tags.
+Is it information such as a project species or tissue relevant to identify a project as biomedical?
+Is it that information actually hidden in the dataset textual description?

 # Getting and cleaning the data

 Let's start by getting the latest `prideR` version form `GitHub`, together with